If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Why is a vaccine for chickenpox needed?

-The varicella vaccine is a shot that can prevent chickenpox.
+The purpose of a vaccine is to prevent you from getting a specific disease.
+The chickenpox vaccine is called the varicella vaccine.
 It is called varicella because the varicella virus causes chickenpox.
 Up to 90% of people who receive the vaccine will not get chickenpox.
 People who get chickenpox after having the vaccine have a milder form of the disease.

 Who should be vaccinated against chickenpox?